Menlo College: History

 The institution initiated its first major fund-raising campaign in 1976.
-The “Campaign for Menlo” set a $5 million goal to cover the costs of new athletic facilities, expand the library's collection, acquire new instructional equipment and increase the school's endowment.
+The "Campaign for Menlo" set a $5 million goal to cover the costs of new athletic facilities, expand the library's collection, acquire new instructional equipment and increase the school's endowment.

 James Waddell was the President of Menlo College from 1994 to 2004.
-The presidency was then given to Carlos López, who held that seat until 2007.
+Carlos López followed until 2007.

-In 2007, Menlo College appointed Dr. G. Timothy Haight, former Dean of Business at California State University, Los Angeles, as its president.
+In 2007, Menlo College appointed G. Timothy Haight, former Dean of Business at California State University, Los Angeles, as its president.

 In 2008, Menlo College and Menlo School finalized plans to become completely separate institutions.
 These plans included a land separation agreement.
-Under the agreement, the single parcel shared by the college and School was subdivided into two separate parcels.
+Under the agreement, the single parcel shared by the college and school was subdivided into two separate parcels.
 A third parcel, the Menlo Athletic Fields, is still jointly owned and managed by both.

 Menlo College received its largest gift to date, a $21.3 million bequest from the Hope Bartnett Belloc Trust, in 2008.
 Belloc named Menlo as one of three beneficiaries of the total trust amount—around $60 million—in response to the college's mentorship of her son, Martin, during the 1962–63 academic year when he was a student.
 The other two recipients were United Cerebral Palsy North Bay in Petaluma, California and Radcliffe Institute for Advanced Study in Cambridge, Massachusetts.

-In 2009, Menlo College was reaccredited by the Western Association of Schools and Colleges.
-That same year, the college approved new degrees in Accounting, Finance, and Marketing.
-Menlo College was named a 2014 "Best in the West" college by The Princeton Review, and U.S. News & World Report named Menlo College a "Best Regional College" in its 2014 edition of "America’s Best Colleges."
+U.S. News & World Report named Menlo College a "Best Regional College" in its 2014 edition of "America's Best Colleges."
 In 2014, Menlo College earned Association to Advance Collegiate Schools of Business (AACSB) accreditation, a distinction earned by less than five percent of the world's business schools.

-A complete history of Menlo College, Through the Gates: Eighty-five Years of Menlo College and its Times was published in September 2014.
-This 164-page hardcover book includes a narrative that places each decade of the college in the context of national events, brings those eras alive with reminiscences from over 100 alumni, and includes archival photographs documenting the ways that students, faculty, and administrators adapted to a changing society.

-In 2016, Menlo College inaugurated Steven A. Weiner as its 11th President.
+In 2016, Menlo College inaugurated Steven A. Weiner as its 11th president.

-In 2019, the Menlo Athletics Women's Wrestling team won two national titles - the first national titles to be won at the College.
+In 2019, the Menlo Athletics Women's Wrestling team won two national titles - the first national titles to be won at the college.

-In 2021, Menlo College celebrated the 50th anniversary of the admittance of women.
-The College also began construction on a new residence hall, slated to be completed by the fall of 2022.
+In 2022, Menlo College opened a new 288-bed residence hall, Arrillaga Hall, named after John Arrillaga.
+It was the first new building on campus in nearly 45 years and was primarily funded by Arrillaga, along with contributions from several other donors.

 Academics

-Menlo College offers bachelor's degrees.
+Menlo College offers bachelor's degrees in business and psychology, as well as master's degree programs including the Master of Science in Information Systems (MSIS), Master of Science in Financial Technology (MSFT), and Master of Arts in Sport and Performance Psychology (MASPP).